 - Other factors related to the accident or trauma — but not brain injury — may become the cause of disability as time passes and the major obstacle to resolution of symptoms:

 Each of these problems can be treated.
 Once identified, the TBI/Concussion team will develop and implement a comprehensive treatment plan.
 These types of consultations often include resources to the specialties outside of our clinic including sleep medicine, pain management, clinical psychology and psychiatry.
-Of note, the approach used in our clinic is designed to treat symptoms shortly after a concussive injury and not those with protracted/prolonged symptoms -- often the result of intractible pain (usually headache) and signficant emotional disruption (such as a complex stress reaction, depression, worry).
-Our clinic does not have the resources to treat these symptoms contributing to prolonged PCS, as they require more extensive care than we currently offer.
-Therefore, our consultation in such cases will be for recommendations for services provided outside of our clinic and coordinated by the referring provider.
-In some cases, such a referral from a provider may be deferred.
+Of note, the approach used in our clinic is designed to treat symptoms shortly after a concussive injury and not those with protracted/prolonged symptoms — often the result of intractible pain (usually headache) and signficant emotional disruption (such as a complex stress reaction, depression, worry).

 The Traumatic Brain Injury team is uniquely qualified to evaluate individuals who have experienced severe head trauma.
 Generally, such patients have already received inpatient hospital care and may have even completed a course of inpatient rehabilitative care.
 The Beth Israel Deaconess team is here to provide comprehensive evaluation of an individual’s neurological cognitive status on an outpatient basis and to develop a multidisciplinary, individualized treatment to help the individual continue his/her recovery.